Is it India’s Republic Day or Black Day?

 In all Asian states, the Indian economy stands at the lowest ebb of minus 10.3 GDP.
 Forbes magazine said the Indian economy was sinking under Prime Minister Narendra Modi.
 Former Congress leader Rahul Gandhi said the Modi government had destroyed the economy of India.

-Hindu extremist parties and groups including Bharatiya Janata Party, Hindu Sena, Shiv Sena, RSS promoted the Hindutva ideology, under which the Modi government slaughtered thousands of Muslims and other members of the minority communities.
+Hindu extremist parties and groups including Bharatiya Janata Party, Hindu Sena, Shiv Sena, Rashtriya Swayamsevak Sangh (RSS) promoted the Hindutva ideology, under which the Modi government slaughtered thousands of Muslims and other members of the minority communities.
 Kashmir’s special status was abrogated by the Modi government and they were declared foreigners on their own lands through passage of the New Citizen Act.
 British newspaper Guardian said in a report that the Hindu extremist parties were leading India towards disintegration.

 Film director and writer Anurag said the Modi government had divided the citizens into two groups.
 Those who agree with it are patriots and those who oppose it are traitors.
 Leave the Bollywood aside, Modi had divided homes and friends, he said.